ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 The `TEST_INCLUDE_PATH()` build directive allows a header search path to be injected into the build of an individual test executable.

+Unless you have a pretty funky C project, generally at least one search path entry is necessary for every test executable build.
+That path can come from a `:paths`
+↳ `:include` entry in your project configuration or by using `TEST_INCLUDE_PATH()` in a test file.

+Please see [Configuring Your Header File Search Paths][header-file-search-paths] for an overview of Ceedling’s options and conventions for header file search paths.

 ### `TEST_INCLUDE_PATH()` Usage

 `TEST_INCLUDE_PATH()` entries in your test file are only an additive customization.
 The path will be added to the base / common path list specified by `:paths`  ↳ `:include` in the project file.
-If no list is specified in the project file, `TEST_INCLUDE_PATH()` entries will comprise the entire header search path list.
+If no list is specified in your project configuration, `TEST_INCLUDE_PATH()` entries will comprise the entire header search path list.

-Unless you have a pretty funky C project, generally, at least one search path entry is necessary for every test executable.
-That path can come from a `:paths`  ↳ `:include` entry in your project configuration or by using `TEST_INCLUDE_PATH()` in your test file.
-Please see [Configuring Your Header File Search Paths][header-file-search-paths] for an overview of Ceedling’s conventions on header file search paths.

 The argument for the `TEST_INCLUDE_PATH()` build directive macro is a single filepath as a string enclosed in quotation marks.
 Use forward slashes for path separators.

-At present, a limitation of the `TEST_INCLUDE_PATH()` build directive macro is that paths are relative to the working directory from which you are executing `ceedling`.
-A change to your working directory could require updates to the path arguments of all instances of `TEST_INCLUDE_PATH()`.
+**_Note_**: At present, a limitation of the `TEST_INCLUDE_PATH()` build directive macro is that paths are relative to the working directory from which you are executing `ceedling`.
+A change to your working directory could require updates to the path arguments of dall instances of `TEST_INCLUDE_PATH()`.

 Multiple uses of `TEST_INCLUDE_PATH()` are perfectly fine.
 You’ll likely want one per line within your test file.